Vincent Parker: Second World War

-Two weeks after joining the squadron Parker smashed up his plane.
+Two weeks after joining the squadron Parker damaged his plane.
 Foggy weather disrupted his given flight path on a practice run.
 Disoriented, he ran out of fuel.
-Parker landed in a farmers field.
-Landing; he noted a flock of animals lined up.
-He adjusted his angles of approach and maneuvered in an appropriate fashion.
-He decelerated and taxied on the field; his wheels hit a bump...
-This flipped his plane.
+Parker landed in a farmer's field.
+On landing, he noted a flock of animals lined up.
+He adjusted his angles of approach and manoeuvered in an appropriate fashion.
+He decelerated and taxied on the field; his wheels hit a bump, which flipped his plane.
 Parker left the plane unscathed and the damage to the plane was slight.

-Parker asserted to the command he took action.
-He explained, he looked after the farmer's sheep...
+Parker explained to his commanders that he took action to save the farmer's sheep.
 The RAF accepted his reasoning.

 On 14 August 1940, the RAF stationed Parker and his squadron at Middle Wallop field.
 In this period, the RAF promoted him to pilot officer.

 The Few

 Parker fought in the Battle of Britain.
 Part of The Few, listed as a participant, he was a flying ace.
 Parker repelled at least five bombers in the battle.

 On 15 August, a dogfight over Portland, occupied Parker and his squadron.
 The radar marked the air invasion as significant.
-The raid contained 70 Luftwaffe bombers, escorted by 150 fighters...
+The raid contained 70 Luftwaffe bombers, escorted by 150 fighters.

-Parker took down two Me110 bombers.
+Parker shot down two Bf 110 bombers.
 At 16:15 the Luftwaffe incapacitated his Spitfire.
-Injuring his shoulder, gliding at 900 feet, he baled near the Isle of Wight.
+Injuring his shoulder, gliding at 900 feet, he baled out near the Isle of Wight.
 After four hours at sea a German launch captured him, and transported him to Cherbourg.
 The Luftwaffe soon flew him to Dulag Luft, the temporary holding center for allied airmen.

 Parker was one of four casualties his squadron suffered on this raid.
 ANZAC comrade, Pilot Officer Cecil Hight lost his life.
 Pilot Officer Richard Hardy ended up captured in France and joined Parker in Dulag Luft.
-Sergeant Klein 'Ziggy' Zygmunt, a Pole, survived...
-Klein crash landed in Twyford.
+Sergeant Klein 'Ziggy' Zygmunt, a Pole, survived, having crash landed in Twyford.